scala-js/scala-js-website/tutorial/basic/index.md

 jsDependencies += RuntimeDOM
 {% endhighlight %}

-If you use the fastOpt stage, this will switch to running your code with [PhantomJS](http://phantomjs.org/) instead of Node.js, which you need to install.
+If you disabled Rhino, this will switch to running your code with [PhantomJS](http://phantomjs.org/) instead of Node.js, which you need to install.
 Otherwise, in Rhino, a fake DOM is automatically made available.

 After reloading, you can invoke `run` successfully: